The ultimate guide to calculations: how to do medical maths easily

 >12: Persistent skin tent, dry mucous membranes, retracted globes, dull corneas, evidence of perfusion deficits/hypovolaemia

-Once the percentage dehydration has been calculated, we can determine the fluid volume required.
 This is calculated by multiplying the patient’s body weight by their % dehydration, by 10.

 Fluid volume required (ml) = % dehydration x body weight (kg) x 10

-In addition to the volume required to correct the patient’s dehydration, we also need to incorporate daily maintenance requirements and any ongoing fluid losses.
+However, in addition to the volume required to correct the patient’s dehydration, we also need to incorporate daily maintenance requirements and any ongoing fluid losses.

 Ongoing losses include fluid losses through vomiting and/or diarrhoea, polyuria or increased fluid losses through wounds and drains.
 These should be estimated as closely as possible by weighing dressings, bedding or litter trays, collecting urine passed in a jug or via a urinary catheter and collection system where appropriate, and measuring output from drains.